BeierZhu/GLA/README.md

 For now, I've uploaded the code from the supplementary materials submitted for NeurIPS.
 The code in [code.zip](code.zip) primarily contains the many-shot experiment results for ImageNet1K.
 I will update the Few-shot and Longtail code in the future.
 Thank you for your patience
+- 18 Nov 2023.
+Thanks for your patience again.
+I just upload the few-shot training and evalution code in [GLA.FS.public.zip].
+The code also includes the log(q) estimating process.
+I will update the Long-tail code and log(q) estimtation code of many-shot before the commencement of NeurIPS 2023.